viasite/site-audit-seo/README.md

 - Does not load images, css, js (configurable)
 - Each site is saved to a file with a domain name in `~/site-audit-seo/`
 - Some URLs are ignored ([`preRequest` in `src/scrap-site.js`](src/scrap-site.js#L98))

-### XLSX features
-- The first row and the first column are fixed
-- Column width and auto cell height are configured for easy viewing
-- URL, title, description and some other fields are limited in width
-- Title is right-aligned to reveal the common part
-- Validation of some columns (status, request time, description length)
-- Export xlsx to Google Drive and print URL

 ### Web viewer features:
 - Fixed table header and url column